Drewc05/Eternal-CS329E-Group-Project/README.md

     - Made it scrollable
     - Removed the legend
 - Made the flame particles on the dashboard flow vertically, and slightly increase in rate for the first couple days of a new streak

+Drew
+- Added a delete habit option, press hold on a habit on the dashboard and an option to delete will appear
+- Added a change password button in the settings that functions similar to the forgot password button in the login page
+- Changed notifications so now on the settings screen if you click the notifications button you can pick what specific time you would like to recieve your daily reminder
+- added a delete account button on the settings screen
+- implemented firebase for all these new features
+- altered calendar screen so it is scrollable and the bottom of the calendar isn't cut off anymore